 If your pet is hospitalized for care we encourage open, consistent communication and visitation.
 We know from experience that the more involved that you are in your pet’s care, the better the outcome is and more likely that we will meet your expectations.
 We will call you each morning and evening during your pet’s hospitalization and we will provide you with progress updates and current diagnostic and therapeutic plans.

 Visitation hours are from 8:30 pm to 8:30 am and from 2:00 pm-4:00 pm.

 Cost of Care:

 RegionalVet is a state-of-the-art emergency and critical care hospital with 24/7 emergency doctor and nursing care.
 RegionalVet offers advanced diagnostics, treatment and patient care, and has an onsite blood bank.
 We strive for excellence and to provide your pet with the very best care.
 However, maintaining this level of patient care in a 24/7 emergency and critical care hospital can be expensive, and as such we are unfortunately unable to provide free or discounted care.
 While we will always offer the highest and most thorough level of care, we will also work with you to create a viable health care plan for your pet in the event that you are faced with financial limitations.
 We care about your pet’s health and are passionate about our ability to provide the best care for your best friend.

 Something to keep in mind when assessing the cost of emergency and critical care services– veterinary doctors and nurses are the lowest paid of all health care professionals.
 Veterinarians provide similar care for our patients and do it at a fraction of the cost of human health care.

-Payment Collection: The emergency exam fee is collected after your pet has been triaged.
+The emergency exam fee is collected at the conclusion of the visit or before your pet is admitted.
 If your pet requires hospitalization a written treatment plan with associated estimated cost will be provided to you.
 A deposit is required prior to admitting your pet to the hospital.